July 15, 2023

 • Going for a walk can help get you out of your head, as well as get you out of the house.
 This is important as it can help to clear your mind and help you get some exercise which is good for your mental health.

-Overall, learning how to understand your anxiety and what triggers it can help you better control and minimize it from taking over your life.
+Overall, learning how to understand your anxiety and what triggers it can help you better control it and minimize its impact on your life.
 Some ways to do this include:

 2. Accepting your anxiety — Coming to terms with the fact that you have anxiety is important as it can help you be in control of it instead of it controlling you.